Who We Are

 Every rail car received directly into this site will eliminate hundreds of truck miles, significantly reducing the overall carbon impact.

-PPR is investigating on-site technology options for converting wastes such as methane and fly ash to viable commercial products rather than flaring or disposal.
+PPR is investigating on-site technology options for converting wastes such as methane to viable commercial products rather than flaring or disposal.